-Communications and marketing: To support transport communications, the new Transport Nottingham website was launched in February 2018 providing an information hub for travel and information including transport one stop shop for iournev planning www.transport.nottingham.com, generating 7,400 users, 10,000 views and 23,000 page views.
+Communications and marketing - To support transport communications, the new Transport Nottingham website was launched in February 2018 providing an information hub for travel and transport information including one stop shop for journey planning at www.transport.nottingham.com, generating 7,400 users, 10,000 views and 23,000 page views.
 Transport Nottingham social media (Facebook, Twitter) has increased by 27%.
 Let's Keep Nottingham Moving campaign featured as double page spread in Nottingham's citizens magazine The Arrow issued three time per year with a circulation of approximately 100,000 households in the city.
 The navigator panels around Nottingham City centre have been updated to improve the walking experience